olesyapro888/Ride-sharing_Analysis_Pandas_Matplotlib/README.md

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types

-three business recommendations to the CEO for addressing any disparities among the city types:
+Three business recommendations to the CEO for addressing any disparities among the city types:
-  - T.
+  1. ,
-  - Ty.
+  2. ,
-  - .
+  3. .